joakim-brannstrom/dsnapshot/README.md

 diskusage_cmd = ["path/to/du", "-hcs"]
 ```

-The command use for remote shell execution of snapshots can be configured.
+The command used for remote shell execution of snapshots can be configured.
 It
 has overlap with `rsync_rsh`.
 The difference is that `rsh` is used as is while
 `rsync_rsh` configures rsync via `--rsh=<rsync_rsh>`.
 ```toml
 [snapshot.example]